 ❀ A Lot of Emotion and Sadness

-Perhaps if Always in December by Emily Stone wasn’t marketed as a holiday novel I might have enjoyed it more than I did.
+Always in December by Emily Stone is a novel that I might have enjoyed more if it wasn’t marketed as a holiday novel.
 I went into it expecting the love affair to bring happiness to Josie’s life, yet felt a bit disappointed in the way the story unfolded.
 That being said, it is a well-written novel and it will be enjoyed by others who don’t mind a holiday romance novel with a lot of emotion and sadness.